Yield strength Re and offset yield Rp 0.2Upper yield strength and lower yield strength

 Re / Rm

 Often, the yield point of materials is not pronounced and therefore cannot be clearly determined in the tensile test.
-In these cases, the offset yield is determined.
-As a rule, the offset yield is determined at 0.2% plastic elongation, hence the designation of the characteristic value with Rp 0,2.

 The minimum yield strength is, on one hand, the value for the minimum yield strength which is stably reached or exceeded for a specific material with the appropriate heat treatment.
 On the other hand, it is a maximum tensile stress value which must be taken as a basis for the design of components and supporting structures so that permanent deformation in the intended use of the components and supporting structures can be safely avoided.